Answers About . . . Chimney Pipe

 Class A Solid Fuel Chimney

-Whether you are searching for a wood stove insert or a freestanding wood stove, you’ll need to make sure you have a safe chimney in which to vent your wood stove.
+Once you've determined the size of your wood stove or insert, you’ll need to make sure you have a safe chimney for venting.
 Always be sure to have your existing chimney swept and inspected before it is put into service, even if you are going to be relining it.
-Due to the efficiency of modern wood stoves, old masonry fireplaces will require that you line the chimney with the same size pipe as the collar on the wood stove insert.
-Failure to do this correctly can cause improper drafting, chimney fires and almost certainly a very dissatisfied user.
-A free standing wood stove will need a chimney to connect to so be aware that you’ll have to purchase and install a properly designed Class A solid fuel chimney system.
-A NFI Certified professional should be consulted to help you design a chimney system for your home.
-Dynamite Buys offers this service free-of-charge and we have designed hundreds of systems.
-Be aware that the cost of pipe can be considerable and will need to be factored into your budget.
-A new chimney system can easily cost 50 to 100% of the purchase price of the stove.
+Due to the efficiency of modern wood stoves, old masonry fireplaces require that you line the chimney with the same size pipe as the collar on the wood stove insert.
+Failure to do this correctly can cause improper drafting, chimney fires, and almost certainly a very dissatisfied user.

-While searching for your wood stove, you don’t forget the aesthetic value of the wood stove you are considering.
-A wood stove becomes a focal point of a room.
-Your guests will be drawn to it and even you will find watching the slow dancing flames mesmerizing.
-So don’t underestimate the importance of how the wood stove looks.
-This is a purchase you will have for many years and you should find a wood stove that you enjoy looking each and every day.
+Don’t forget the aesthetic value of the wood stove you are considering.
+It will become a focal point of a room so don’t underestimate the importance of how your wood stove looks.
+Your guests will be drawn to it. and you will find watching the slow dancing flames mesmerizing.
+This is a purchase you will have for many years, and you should find a wood stove that you enjoy looking at every day.

 Other Considerations

-A few things to consider before you complete the purchase of your wood stove.
-Always check with your insurance company and local authorities before planning your installation.
+Always check with your insurance company and local authorities before planning your wood stove installation.
 Some insurance companies are very averse to insuring wood burning appliances.
 You may have to go as far as switching insurance companies, so talk with them about your plans.
 Also, many local governments have strict rules on installation of wood stoves, so always check with them before you finalize your purchase.

 Don’t forget that wood stoves burn wood.
-This may sound obvious but make sure you have a readily available source of fuel.
+This may sound obvious, but make sure you have an available source of fuel.
 Good dry cord wood is the key to success.
-In our experience the most common reason customers are dissatisfied with their wood stove is that their wood is too high in moisture causing major losses in efficiency and heat output.
-Keep in mind that if you don’t have a place to store wood or purchase wood at a reasonable price, then a wood stove may not be for you.
-Also there is a fair amount of physical effort and time in the use of a wood stove.
-Don’t undervalue your time and the labor involved.
+In our experience, the most common reason for customer dissatisfaction is that their wood has a high moisture content, meaning it isn't dry enough.
+This can cause major losses in efficiency and heat output.
+If you don’t have a place to store or purchase wood at a reasonable price, a wood stove may not be for you.
+Also, there is a fair amount of physical effort and time involved with using a wood stove - be sure you have the time and can handle the labor involved.

-The last thing to consider is added expenses.
-Your NFI certified technician can help you identify these expenses during the search process.
-Things such as hearth pads, wall protection, installation costs and yearly cleaning should factor into your decision.
+The last thing to consider is added expenses such as hearth pads, wall protection, installation costs, and yearly cleaning.
+Your NFI certified technician can help you identify everything you'll need during the search process.